sgarcia-dev/just-jotit/README.md

 ## Progress Checklist

-This app is currently about 93% complete.
+This app is currently about 90% complete.
 It has a 100% back end with happy-path unit test coverage for all routes.
-It has a basic Frontend as well, but it's about 80% complete.
-Login, Signup, Homepage, Note details and Note creation are all functional.
+It has a basic Frontend as well, but it's about 85% complete.
+Login, Signup, Logout, Homepage, Note details and Note creation are all functional.
 All that's left to do is Note Editing + Deletion and it will be 100% complete.
 There is no ETA aprox. for when this will be finished out of personal time constraints.

+Comments to explain the application flow are added plentifully everywhere possible, but notable areas where they are lacking at the moment are in some unit tests, and the front-end.
+I will add these when I have the time.

 ## How to Use